vlinecars/vlinecars.github.io/_posts/2006-05-31-coming-soon-bs-car-trip-swan-hill.md

 ---
 layout: post
-title: BS car trip to Swan Hill
+title: Coming soon - BS car trip to Swan Hill
 date: 2006-05-31
-author: vlinecars
+author: Matt Julian
 comments: true
 canonical:
-tags: [fleetlists]
+tags: [news]
 ---

 After nearly 70 years of service, V/Line's fleet of BS type carriages is being withdrawn from regular revenue services - BS215 & BS216 being placed into storage at Newport Workshops in April 2006 and BS218 & BS219  removed from VN sets and placed into storage in mid May 2006, leaving just one - BS217!